anonyxbiz/Anonyxhaven/README.md

 ## Contributing

 Contributions are welcome!
+To contribute:

+1. Fork the repository.
+2. Create a new branch for your changes.
+3. Make your changes and commit them with descriptive messages.
+4. Push your changes and create a pull request.

-Please fork the repository, create a new branch, and submit a pull request with your changes.
-Ensure to follow the coding style and include relevant tests.
+Please adhere to the coding style and include relevant tests with your pull requests.

 ## License